Main Page Content

-As of July 19, 2018, there will be an added review process called limited IRB review, which will apply only to certain exempt categories of research and will be done to ensure that there are adequate provisions to protect the privacy of subjects and to maintain confidentiality of data in the proposed research.
+Once the Common Rule is approved (slated to be July 19, 2018), there will be an added review process available.
+Called limited IRB review, it will apply only to certain exempt categories of research and will be done to ensure that there are adequate provisions to protect the privacy of subjects and to maintain confidentiality of data in the proposed research.
 You can learn more about limited IRB review here.

 Proposal Review Timeline

 When a primary investigator (PI) submits a research proposal to the IRB, the IRB compliance officer will pre-screen the proposal and contact the PI with any immediate changes that must be made before it is eligible for further review.
 If a study does not qualify as human subjects research under the federal definition, IRB staff will determine this and notify the PI that no further oversight is required.
 The IRB office will provide a letter stating that the study does not meet the parameters for human subject research.

 Exempt proposals are reviewed by the IRB office to ensure exempt status and to verify that all federal human subject protection guidelines are followed.

 Exempt proposals that undergo limited review and expedited proposals are reviewed by the IRB office as well as at least one other Board member.

 Full Board Review proposals must be reviewed by a quorum of Board members.
 They need to be received by the office at least one week before an IRB meeting in order to be considered for review at that meeting.